udayyysharmaa/Kubernetes-Start-Kubeadm/README.md

 kubectl apply -f https://raw.githubusercontent.com/projectcalico/calico/v3.25.0/manifests/calico.yaml
 ```

-### Now All done run the command to Master node to check Everything is Fine or not?
+### Now all done, Run the command to master node to check everything is fine or not?
 ```bash
 kubectl get pods
 ```